evolvedbinary/hsg-project-wiki/Setup.md

     > Your system is ready to brew.

+    If, instead, homebrew reports that there are errors or issues, try to follow the prompts to fix the problems.
+If you're unable to fix them, ask your trainer for help.
+Do not proceed until the `brew doctor` command reports you that your system is "ready to brew".

-1. Having installed Homebrew, enter these commands to install Java 8 JDK and GitHub Desktop, as well as the other dependencies:
+1. Having installed Homebrew, enter these commands to install Java 8 JDK, GitHub Desktop, oXygen XML Editor, as well as the other dependencies:

-        brew cask install java github-desktop
+        brew cask install java github-desktop oxygen-xml-editor

-        brew install ant git node@4
+        brew install ant git node node@4

         npm install -g gulp bower

     When prompted, enter the password for your user account.
-You will now find GitHub Desktop in the `Applications` folder of your home directory (e.g., `/Users/Joe/Applications`, not in the top level `/Applications` directory).
+You will now find oXygen XML Editor and GitHub Desktop in the `Applications` folder of your home directory (e.g., `/Users/Joe/Applications`, not in the top level `/Applications` directory).
 To find the application in Finder, select `Go > Home > Applications`.
-Drag the GitHub Desktop icon into your Dock so you can always get to it easily.
+Drag the oXygen XML Editor and GitHub Desktop icons into your Dock so you can always get to them easily.

-1. Start GitHub Desktop, and follow these prompts to set up the program: Select `Continue`.
+1. Start oXygen and paste in the license key provided to you during your training when prompted.

+1. Quit oXygen for now.

+1. Start GitHub Desktop, and follow these prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.
+Select `Continue`. (**NOTE:** As of June 28, 2017, the beta release of GitHub Desktop installed by homebrew does not yet have a feature we relied on in the previous version, called "Install GitHub Desktop Command Line Tools."
+To download the version that does, go to https://desktop.github.com/, scroll down to "Not ready for Desktop Beta?", and download the Mac version.
+Double-click on the downloaded file, and drag "GitHub Desktop" into your Applications folder.
+Start GitHub Desktop, and follow these prompts to set up the program: Select `Continue`.
 Enter your GitHub user credentials, and select `Sign In`.
 Select `Continue`.
 Select `Install GitHub Command Line Tools`; when prompted, enter the password for your user account.
 Select `Done`.
-You are welcome to follow the tutorial to learn more about working with GitHub.
+You are welcome to follow the tutorial to learn more about working with GitHub.)

 1. To clone the hsg-project repository which contains all of the files needed for working with history.state.gov, select the "+" icon in the top-left corner of the GitHub Desktop window.
 Select the Clone tab.
 Under HistoryAtState, you will see an entry called `hsg-project`.
 Select this, and then select `Clone hsg-project`.
 You will be prompted to select a location to save the `hsg-project` repository.
 Navigate to the `workspace` folder we created in step 1, and select `Clone`.